iynehz/perl5-Alien-Plotly-Orca/README.md

 On Linux plotly-orca requires X service.
 If your host is headless you mostly need [xvfb](https://en.wikipedia.org/wiki/Xvfb), either ran as a service, or ran as a wrapper every time like `xvfb-run orca ...`.

+For Mac OSX I can't really test it as I don't have such a system at hand.
+Travis CI does not seem to support Perl for OSX...

 # SEE ALSO